 What IS allowed under the Code?

-- Use of formula with safe preparation, for babies who need it
+- Appropriate use of formula with safe preparation, for babies who need it, without discouraging breastfeeding/nursing

-- Scientific and factual information for health professionals e.g. “contains certain proteins”
+- Scientific and factual information for health professionals, e.g., “contains certain proteins”, ingredients, composition, and analysis

 - Accurate information on safe formula preparation is required on all labels